openlibhums/janeway/docs/source/installation.rst

 The following is for Debian/Ubuntu-based systems (16.04).

-1. Install python3, pip3 & virtualevwrapper and create a project
+1. Install python3, pip3 & virtualenvwrapper and create a project

 ::